πŸ“š

 The last aspect of Big Idea 5 is one of the most important: reflection.
 This idea is all about thinking about what you did right, what you did wrong, and what you would do differently in the future. πŸ€”

-As you work through all of your practice and your Performance Tasks, you should be practicing self reflection.
-This might seem easy, but the hard part is accepting your reflections and making changes based on them.
+As you work through all of your practice and your Performance Tasks, you should be practicing this self reflection.
+This seems easy, but the hard part is accepting your reflections and making changes based on them.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-fSFyUTJrxE5F.gif?alt=media&token=53fccb16-457a-4e76-92a7-a1d5b0de155d